DELAYED DELIVERY OF POSTAL VOTES: STATEMENT FROM THE ELECTORAL MANAGEMENT BOARD FOR SCOTLAND (EMB)

 Postal votes should be posted back as soon as possible through Royal Mail which has given assurances that any votes in their systems right up until the evening of 4 July will be given to Returning Officers so they can enter the Count.
 Postal Votes can also be returned:

-• to any polling station in the Council area between 7am and 10pm on polling day; or
+- to any polling station in the constituency between 7am and 10pm on polling day; or

 Polling Day and the Count

-While around 24% of electors in Scotland have a postal vote the remainder will be voting in person on 4 July and many thousands of committed staff will be operating polling stations from 7am to ensure that they can cast their vote securely and in secret, with results coming through the night as further thousands of staff verify and count the papers.
+While around 24% of electors in Scotland have a postal vote, the remainder will be voting in person on 4 July.
+Many thousands of committed staff will be operating polling stations from 7am to ensure that they can cast their vote securely and in secret, with results coming through the night as further thousands of staff verify and count the papers.
 The Board is confident that Returning Officers and their staff across Scotland will again operate to the highest professional standards to ensure that every vote will be counted and that the democratic process can be implemented across the 57 constituencies in Scotland.

 2 July 2024